- Co-developing J-Marine NeCST, an Operational Support Tool

 Tank sounding is always a race against time when we have to sail as soon as possible after bunkering.
 The introduction of Honesty has enabled us to measure tank levels quickly and accurately.
 Also, we measure the levels of all ballast tanks daily.
 However, measuring the surface level of colourless and transparent seawater is difficult and time consuming.
 Honesty has significantly reduced the time we spend making these measurements.

-Promising a Wide Range of Uses：
+Promising a Wide Range of Uses: UMS Check System

 Furthermore, because the system instantly shows data trends for the past week, it quickly alerts crew members of abnormalities and promises to become a useful training tool.
-In addition, the system displays data trends as graphs so that crews can check changes over time and allows crew to store photographs or videos of equipment-related abnormalities.
+In addition, the system displays data trends as graphs so that operators can check changes over time and allows crew to store photographs or videos of equipment-related abnormalities.
 Also, the system can send data directly from handheld terminals to onshore servers, allowing onshore personnel to view data in a timely manner.
 We intend to use the resulting big data to create new value.

 A Chief Engineer's Opinion

-The checking of whether each of the more than 1,000 items on the UMS checklist is at a safe value calls for competence and concentration.
+Confirming that each of the more than 1,000 items on the UMS checklist is at a safe value calls for competence and concentration.
 Digitisation allows the setting of benchmarks for inspection items so that inspectors can readily tell if the measurements they have taken are correct.
 I feel that, besides enabling us to send inspection data to onshore operations for use, the system has made this inspection data more immediately useful for onboard operations.